moguzozcan/moguzozcan.github.io/_posts/2018-11-01-Distributed-Systems-Lecture-and-Book-Notes.md

 ### Supporting resource sharing ###

-Resources can be virtually anything, peripherals (çevre birimler), storage facilities, data, ﬁles, services, and networks.
+Resources can be virtually anything, peripherals (çevre birimler), storage facilities, data, files, services, and networks.
 Making distribution transparent is one aim of DS.

 ### Making distribution transparent ###